Well, well, what do we have here? If it isn't me.

 "You can say that again."

-The redhead opened his mouth to slip out another degrading comment regarding their father, but found himself interrupted by the sound of a ringing phone, yet again.
-This time, it wasn't his.
+Another ringing phone saved their late father from other degrading comments.
+This time, it wasn't Gaara's.
 And judging by the look on Kankuro's face, wasn't his either.
-Gaara glanced over his shoulder, spotting the noisy device.
+The redhead glanced over his shoulder.
 A sigh dared to escape.
 Naruto had forgotten his work phone.
-Lazily dragging himself up and over to the ringing gadget, Gaara put it on silent.
-He then paused to stare at it, wondering if the call was one Naruto would regret missing.
+Lazily dragging himself up and over to the noisy device, Gaara put it on silent.
+He then paused to wonder if the call was one Naruto would regret missing.
 Given the name silently flashing on the screen, 'Wife-beating Dick 3', he might.
 Must've been a client, he assumed and slipped the phone into his pocket.
-Glancing to his right, Gaara took notice of the sleek, black motorcycle helmet that'd sat in the same spot for two days by then, and the set of keys beside it.
+Glancing to his right, he took notice of the sleek, black motorcycle helmet that'd sat in the same spot for two days by then, and the set of keys beside it.

 "You drove your bike here?" he asked his brother, not bothering to glance the man's way.